camunda/camunda-docs/docs/reference/bpmn-processes/bpmn-primer.md

 ### Tasks: Units of work

-The basic elements of BPMN processes are _tasks_, atomic units of work that are composed to create a meaningful result.
+The basic elements of BPMN processes are tasks; these are atomic units of work composed to create a meaningful result.
 Whenever a token reaches a task, the token stops and Zeebe creates a job and notifies a registered worker to perform work.
-When that handler signals completion, then the token continues on the outgoing sequence flow.
+When that handler signals completion, the token continues on the outgoing sequence flow.

 <center>
 <ReactPlayer